wpears/dwr-web-map-resources/README.md

 ## ArcGIS Online?
 Portal?
 * These can be good options (particularly if you need something fast) but have a monetary and administrative cost

-* Portal's star may rise one 10.3 is released.
+* Portal's star may rise once 10.3 is released.
 Stay tuned.

 ##I need an app now and have no one who can build it
 * Talk to DTS's Enterprise GIS team (Led by Leo Anguiano)